Let’s face it, when you first open a zoning map, it can be pretty intimidating, especially if it’s for a large city.

 Find the Property on Google Maps

-Hopefully, you already know what the address of the property is that you are looking up.
+Hopefully, you already know the address of the property that you are looking up.

-If you do, use this next section to find the property on the Google Maps.
+If you do, use this next section to find the property on Google Maps.

-If you are looking for the zoning in a general area, use Google Maps to find an address of any property in that area.
+If you are looking for zoning in a general area, use Google Maps to find the address of any property in that area.

 You can do this by first visiting Google Maps.

 Once you are there, in the top left box, type in your city name or zip code if you know it and press enter.